St. Louis Couple Charged for Pulling Guns at Protest

 St. Louis’ top prosecutor on Monday charged a white husband and wife with felony unlawful use of a weapon for displaying guns during a racial injustice protest outside their mansion.

-Mark and Patricia McCloskey, who are both personal injury attorneys in their 60s.
-Circuit Attorney Kim Gardner told The Associated Press that the McCloskeys' actions risked creating a violent situation during an otherwise nonviolent protest.
+Mark and Patricia McCloskey are both personal injury attorneys in their 60s.
+Circuit Attorney Kim Gardner told The Associated Press that their actions risked creating a violent situation during an otherwise nonviolent protest last month.

 “It is illegal to wave weapons in a threatening manner — that is unlawful in the city of St. Louis,” Gardner said.